 Whiteside, Alan.
-HIV/AIDS: A Very Short Introduction Elliot, Sinikka.
-Not my Kid: What Parents Believe about the Sex Lives of their Teenagers.
+HIV/AIDS: A Very Short Introduction Schalet.
+Not Under My Roof: Parents, Teens and the Culture of Sex

 Other Readings:

 Reading assignments, marked with an [EL] in the syllabus, can be found in External Links section of the class Blackboard site.